 3. Determine Your Total FTE

-To determine your total FTE, add the total part-time hours worked, plus the total full-time hours worked.
+To determine your total FTE, add the total part-time hours worked plus the total full-time hours worked.
 From there, if your full-time hours are 40 per week, divide the number by 2,080.
 If your total full-time hours are 30 per week, divide the number by 1,560.
 This will give you your total FTE for all full- and part-time employees for the year.
 You can use the FTE total each week, month, or year to determine company growth.
-You can also use the FTE total to remain compliant with federal, state, and local labor laws that may be based on employer size such as mandatory sick time laws.
+You can also use the FTE total to remain compliant with federal, state, and local labor laws that may be based on employer size, such as mandatory state sick time laws.

-Understanding Your Business’s Available Hours Per Week
+Understanding Your Business’s Available Hours per Week

 To calculate FTE correctly, you’ll need to quantify your total weekly available work hours; it’s an important component of the calculation.
 Available hours per week is the number of hours your business considers standard work time multiplied by the number of employees you require to accomplish those related needs.